Event Date:

 As women continue to lead transformative change across industries and communities, the interplay between advancement and mental health becomes increasingly criticalâparticularly for those navigating intersecting identities, such as the unique challenges faced by Black women and other women of color.
 This workshop will explore the toll that progress can take, unpacking the complexities of integrating personal well-being with the demands of professional and societal expectations.Â

-Descriptions listed are as of January 7, 2025Â
+Descriptions listed as of February 4, 2025Â

 About Our Conference Keynote Speaker